Brighton i360: Finance

-In June 2018, disappointing visitor numbers forced the owners to ask Brighton and Hove city council and the LEP for better loan repayment terms.
+In June 2018, disappointing visitor numbers forced the owners to ask Brighton and Hove City Council and the LEP for better loan repayment terms.
 Brighton and Hove News reported that "in the first full year, from August 2016, the i360 had just over 500,000 visitors, significantly fewer than the 800,000 predicted."
 The shortfall in visitors was "blamed on poor weather and the unreliable train service to and from London."

 Between July and December 2022, the loan accrued interest of more than £323,000.
 The council carried out "cash sweeps", where it took any spare cash from the tower.
-The first of these occurred in June 2022, where the council took £700,000 to go towards the debts.
+The first of these occurred in June 2022, where the council took £700,000 to offset the debt.
 Repayments were set to increase and continue until 2046.
 In December 2022, the i360 was unable to make the required second payment.

 In February 2023, the council was forced to set aside £2.2 million a year from its budget to cover future missed repayments.

 At a council meeting in Hove town hall on 27 February 2023, the Green leader of the council, Phélim Mac Cafferty, said: "Only a few days ago, we had to set the budget.
 It has been absolutely horrendous.
-What we would also need to hear is some contrition, some reflection that this is adding to the burden on the city...The rest of us can look up and down the coast and see places like Shelter Hall doing really well.
+What we would also need to hear is some contrition, some reflection that this is adding to the burden on the city ...
+The rest of us can look up and down the coast and see places like Shelter Hall doing really well.
 What has been missing from the board that means you haven't been able to do that?"

-In 2024 the outstanding debt to the council was £50 million and at the rates at the time, the loan would have taken until 2424 to be repaid.
+The terms required a total payment of almost £1.5 million during 2023, with repayments scheduled for June and December.
+In June £250,000 was repaid: no further payments were made.
+By 2024 the outstanding debt to the council was £50 million and it was calculated that the loan would have taken 400 years to be repaid.
 The company running the i360 filed for administration in November 2024.
 On 20 December 2024, the Brighton i360 went into administration and closed.